 - North American Database of Archeological Geophysics — The NADAG website, which aims to promote the use of non-invasive, geophysical survey methods, hosts a database of archeological practices from across the continent.

-- GIS Applications and the Archaeological Record: Perfect Together — a Summer 2009 article in the A.D.
-Marble Co. newsletter "Surroundings" describes the application of GIS to an archeological data recovery investigation of a pre-contact (Native American) site in Pennsylvania.
-The GIS application helps in the understanding of why archeological sites are situation on the landscape where they are, with regard to the location of natural resources.
+- GIS Applications and Archaeology — The application of GIS to an archeological survey and analysis helps in the understanding of why archeological sites are situation on the landscape where they are, with regard to the location of natural resources.
+Several examples of this application are provided.

 Back to top